lababidi20/elkproject/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+..* Web 1 - 10.0.0.5
+..* Web 2 - 10.0.0.6
+..* Web 3 - 10.0.0.7

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+..* Filebeat
+..* Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+..* Filebeat forwards and centralizse a wide range of logs and files such as event and system logs ..* Metricbeat is a lightweight way to send system and service statistics such as CPU and memory utilization

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the filebeat-playbook.yml and metricbeat-playbook.yml files to /etc/ansible
-- Update the _____ file to include...
+- Update the /etc/ansible/hosts and filebeat.config/metricbeat.config files to include the host IP address and IP addresses of machines to monitor
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to 40.121.18.116/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+### Commands used
+To update/modify the YAML playbook file, use the following command in the directory the file is in:
+..* "nano filebeat-playbook.yml"

+To run a playbook file, use the following command inside /etc/ansible:
+..* "ansible playbook filebeat-playbook.yml"

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._